 - fit the specific needs of multiple sectors including international organizations, NGOs, government, finance, insurance, and industry

-Course content: In attempting to tackle the training needs dictated by the economic challenges mentioned above, the study programme of Erasmus Mundus Joint Master QEM (EMJMD) will provide to the Graduates: (1) Both research and professionally oriented training, preparing students equally for research or for an economic engineering career in a new curriculum; (2) A critical understanding of the scientific concepts and methods they have learned in the curriculum; (3) The capacity to work independently in complex situations, and develop and implement ideas of their own.
+In attempting to tackle the training needs to be dictated by the economic challenges mentioned above, the study program of Erasmus Mundus Joint Master QEM (EMJMD) will provide to the Graduates: (1) Both research and professionally oriented training, prepare students equally for research or for an economic engineering career in a new curriculum; (2) A critical understanding of the scientific concepts and methods they have learned in the curriculum; (3) The capacity to work independently in complex situations, and develop and implement ideas of their own.

 Graduates will be able to analyze economic and econometric problems and conduct theoretical and empirical investigations with a high degree of complexity.

-Erasmus Mundus Joint Master Degree QEM (EMJMD) programme will counterbalance the traditional separation between applied and theoretical academic tracks by preparing students simultaneously for research and economic engineering careers with interactions all across the economics curriculum.
-Students who aim for a professional career will then receive research-oriented training, while students who want to continue in a Ph.D. will also acquire engineering skills.
+Erasmus Mundus Joint Master Degree QEM (EMJMD) program will counterbalance the traditional separation between applied and theoretical academic tracks by preparing students simultaneously for research and economic engineering careers, with interactions all across the economics curriculum.
+Students who aim for a professional career will then receive research-oriented training, while students who want to continue with a Ph.D. will also acquire engineering skills.

-International dimension: The international dimension of the Master Economics QEM programme, provides students exposure to different European cultures and connection to a worldwide network through the Master's economics programmes at the campus located in Paris in France, Louvain-la-Neuve in Belgium, Barcelona in Spain, Venice in Italy, and Warsaw in Poland.
+The international dimension of the Master Economics QEM program, provides students exposure to different European cultures and connection to a worldwide network through the Master's Economics programs at the campus located in Paris in France, Louvain-la-Neuve in Belgium, Barcelona in Spain, Venice in Italy, and Warsaw in Poland.
 Partner Universities by joining forces and exploiting reciprocities are jointly offering a richer and more versatile curriculum than any of the individual Partners alone.
-The EMJMD QEM programme is thus able to offer a single innovative package, using all of the good practices of the Partner universities.
+The EMJMD QEM program is thus able to offer a single innovative package, using all of the best practices of the Partner universities.

-Mobility: Research/educational training in economics tends to be small with the obvious consequence that they tend to specialize in somewhat narrow domains.
-Building a network allowing the mobility of students generates an environment large enough to create and benefit from increasing returns to scale with cross-fertilization and important spillovers across various fields related to Economics.
-Moreover, mobility between countries creates another dimension for knowledge and education, that students obtain through immersion in different cultural environments.
+Research/educational training in economics tends to be small, with the obvious consequence that they tend to specialize in somewhat narrow domains.
+Building a network allowing the mobility of students generates an environment large enough to create and benefit from increasing returns to scale, with cross-fertilization and important spillovers across various fields related to Economics.
+Moreover, mobility between countries creates another dimension of knowledge and education, that students obtain through immersion in different cultural environments.